Correlation between nuclear isospin asymmetry and $\alpha$-particle preformation probability for superheavy nuclei from a Bayesian inference: Introduction

 In theoretical calculations, treating the $\alpha$-particle preformation factor of an unknown nucleus as a constant for extrapolating $\alpha$ decay half-lives possesses certain limitations.
 Consequently, numerous models and phenomenological formulas have been proposed to evaluate $P_{\alpha}$, such as the expression based on the number of valence nucleons (or holes).
 Building on this approach, studies of nuclei near the $Z=82$ and $N=126$ shell closures have revealed a linear correlation between $P_{\alpha}$ and the product of valence protons (holes) and valence neutrons (holes) \cite{Deng:2017ids,Deng:2018eva,Deng:2021siq}.
+Moreover, the isospin asymmetry ($I=(N-Z)/A$) serves as a key parameter in nuclear structure and has a significant impact on the $\alpha$ decay process of superheavy nuclei.
+Theoretical studies have shown that isospin asymmetry not only modulates the nuclear potential and nucleon distribution but also directly suppresses the $\alpha$-particle preformation probability \cite{Seif:2011zz,Ma2025}.
+For instance, in neutron-rich nuclei, a higher $I$ value may enhance the asymmetry between nucleons, thus reducing the formation efficiency of $\alpha$-cluster.
+This effect, combined with the number of valence nucleons, makes $I$ a dominant factor in the preformation model.
 Given that the magic numbers in superheavy nuclei remain uncertain, extending the systematics to the superheavy region proves difficult.
 Subsequent investigations have adopted a microscopic perspective, establishing a connection between $\alpha$ decay energy and $P_{\alpha}$ by empirical half-life formulas, thereby proposing analytical expressions for estimating $P_{\alpha}$.
-While these phenomenological expressions improve the accuracy of half-life predictions, most of the resulting preformation factors are model-dependent and their parameters only locally applicable.
-Therefore, this work aims to explore a method that incorporates nuclear structure effects and enables a global and accurate description of the $\alpha$-particle preformation factor.
+While these phenomenological expressions improve the accuracy of half-life predictions, most of the resulting preformation factors are model-dependent, and their parameters are only locally applicable.
+In the present work, we adopt the experimental $P_{\alpha}^{\rm{Exp}}$ extracted within the cosh-type potential (CTP) model \cite{Luo:2024ogt} as our benchmark.
+Therefore, this work aims to develop a global phenomenological model for $P_{\alpha}$ that is consistent with this CTP-based extraction, by incorporating isospin asymmetry explicitly, along with other key factors like $Q_{\alpha}$, $A$, $l$, and unpaired nucleon effects, using a Bayesian inference combined with Markov Chain Monte Carlo (MCMC) sampling to constrain parameters and provide a systematic, high-precision calculation of $P_{\alpha}$ for superheavy nuclei.